 Why come to INTP as an artist?
 Why interface with art as a scientist?

-While scientific research is our main focus, we welcome pure art residencies as well as various art-science projects.
+While scientific research is our main focus, we welcome pure art residencies and events (e.g. 1, 2) as well as various art-science projects.
 Many of those are proposed by our visitors and partners, with a variety of goals and visions.

 Yet we are also developing an ongoing reflection upon the links between these two fields of human activity, and what INTP has to contribute at this interface.

-Here is a brief overview of the perspectives we have considered, connected to our activities and projects, and ordered by increasing depth of dialogue and integration:
+Here is a brief overview of different perspectives we are investigating, ordered by increasing depth of dialogue and integration:

 Complementarity & humanism